dbrownidau/constitution/WIP-Constitution.md

 23. Dissent
 -----------
 23.1.
-All committee members have the power to call on the dissent provision.
+All members with voting rights have the power to call on the dissent provision.

 23.2.
-This will overide or reverse a decision made by the executive committee if possible.
+This will overide or reverse a decision made by the executive committee, if possible.

 23.3.
-This may be called on a policy other than the constitution, in which case the proposed change will be included in the vote.

-23.3.
-Voting is open to committee members, entitled members and alumni members, with the voting occuring via a meeting or online ballot.
+This may only be called upon actions or policies in which a vote has not been drawn (see 13.).

 23.4.
+Proposed changes will be presented when performing a vote of dissent.

+23.5.
 A majority vote is needed for dissent to successfully occur.

 24. Vote of no confidence
 -------------------------